-Defines a list of {operation, value} pairs that matches source OR destination TCP/UDP ports.
-This list is encoded using the numeric operand format defined above.
+Defines a list of {operator, value} pairs that matches source OR destination TCP/UDP ports.
+This list is encoded using the numeric operator format defined in Section 4.2.3.
 Values are encoded as 1- or 2-byte quantities.

 Port, source port, and destination port components evaluate to FALSE if the IP protocol field of the packet has a value other than TCP or UDP, if the packet is fragmented and this is not the first fragment, or if the system in unable to locate the transport header.
 Different implementations may or may not be able to decode the transport header in the presence of IP options or Encapsulating Security Payload (ESP) NULL [RFC4303] encryption.